-We continue to stay alert to the increasingly frequent economic, geo-political, or other unforeseen surprises that can trigger volatility to our business performance, as well as the carrying value of our shipping assets and financial assets.
-We currently have no newbuilding contracts, and likely to focus on suitable second hand tonnages opportunities.
+We will remain alert to the increasingly frequent economic, geo-political, or other unforeseen surprises that can trigger volatility to our business performance, as well as the carrying value of our shipping assets and financial assets.
 We will continue to focus on taking sensible and decisive actions to achieve growth without sacrificing the maintenance of a strong financial position.

-On behalf of the Board of Directors of the Company, I would like to first express our heartfelt appreciation to our seafarers who have continued to remain professional under an extremely challenging environment, as well as all customers and stakeholders for their ongoing support.
+On behalf of the Board of Directors of the Company, I would like to first express our heartfelt appreciation to all our colleagues, as well as all customers and stakeholders for their ongoing support.